crisp-oss/chappe/README.md

 1. Writing all your docs in Markdown;
 2. Building your docs in a single command;
-3. Finally, deploying static build assets to your Web servers (or GitHub Pages, Cloudflare Pages, etc. — _this can be automated under GitHub Actions_);
+3. Finally, deploying static build assets to your Web servers (or GitHub Pages, Cloudflare Pages, etc. — _this can be automated via GitHub Actions_);

 **🇵🇪 Crafted in Lima, Peru.**

 ## Screenshots & Demo

-**👉 See a live demo of Chappe on [Crisp Developer Hub](https://docs.crisp.chat/).**
+**👉 See a live demo of Chappe on the [Crisp Developer Hub](https://docs.crisp.chat/).**

-1️⃣ Chappe can generate your REST API references:
+1️⃣ Chappe can generate your REST API reference:

 [![Chappe References](https://valeriansaliou.github.io/chappe/images/screenshot-references.gif)](https://docs.crisp.chat/references/rest-api/v1/)